VihaanLearnsCode/tiletrials/README.md

   3) Finally, I'll collect some (hopefully) thought-provoking statistics based on the results

 # Goals
-  1) To find a viable pattern that can comfortably score a 2048 tile
+  1) To find a viable short sequence of moves that can comfortably score a 2048 tile
-  2) To tackle any math/coding-related subproblems I come across while creating my version of the game
+  2) To overcome any math/coding-related subproblems I come across while using clean coding practices
   3) To try my hand at small-scale, informal independent research (define, hypothesize, test, collect)

+Finally, I enjoy casual coding and the process of building things, so I hope to have a lot of fun!

 # Results

 I will update my findings here and, if it is done, on my personal [website](https://github.com/VihaanLearnsCode/VihaanLearnsCode.github.io).
-Finally, I enjoy casual coding and the process of building things, so I hope to have fun!

 # Acknowledgements:
 This project, by its nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).